Joaquin Miller: Travels

 Miller had sent a copy of Joaquin, et al. to Bret Harte, who offered advice that he avoid "faults of excess" and encouragingly wrote, "you are on your way to become a poet."
 The next summer, July 1870, Miller traveled to San Francisco with borrowed money and there befriended Charles Warren Stoddard and Ina Coolbrith.
 Stoddard was the first to meet him at the dock and, as he recalled, Miller's first words to him were, "Well, let us go and talk with the poets."

 Miller went to England, where he was celebrated as a frontier oddity.
 There, in May 1871, Miller published Songs of the Sierras, the book which finalized his nickname as the "Poet of the Sierras".
 It was well received by the British press and members of the Pre-Raphaelite Brotherhood, particularly Dante Gabriel Rossetti and William Michael Rossetti.
+He was briefly engaged to Iza Duffus Hardy in 1873.

-While in England, he was one of the few Americans invited into the Savage Club along with Julian Hawthorne, son of Nathaniel Hawthorne.
+While in England, Miller was one of the few Americans invited into the Savage Club along with Julian Hawthorne, son of Nathaniel Hawthorne.
 The younger Hawthorne referred to Miller as "a licensed libertine" but admitted to finding him "charming, amiable, and harmless".
-Rather abruptly, Miller left England in September 1871 and landed in New York.
-At the encouragement of family, he made his way to Easton, Pennsylvania to visit his dying brother before returning to Oregon; his father died shortly thereafter.
-Miller eventually settled in California, where he grew fruit and published his poems and other works.
+Miller returned to England several times after visiting family on both coasts of the U.S. He eventually stayed in New York.

 In 1877, Miller adapted his First Fam'lies of the Sierras into a play, The Danites, or, the Heart of the Sierras.
 It opened on August 22 in New York with McKee Rankin as the main character.
 The anti-Mormon play, which featured Danites hunting the daughter of one of the murderers of Joseph Smith, became one of the most commercially successful in a series of anti-Mormon dramas at the time.
 The Spirit of the Times, however, attributed its success to curious audience members expecting a disastrous failure and instead discovering a good show: "The play proved to possess more than ordinary merit, and if it is not a great work, it is decidedly not a very bad one."
 The Danites was extended from a run of only a few days to one of seven straight weeks before moving to another theatre and, ultimately, was performed to such a degree that it rivaled the popularity of Uncle Tom's Cabin.
 It was published in book form later in 1877.
 Miller later admitted that he regretted the anti-Mormon tone.

 Miller married for a third time on September 8, 1879 to Abigail Leland, in New York City.
+They later moved to Washington, D.C. before he returned to California in 1889.
+Over the next few decades, he traveled to Montana, China, and the Klondike, reporting for newspapers.